KNagaVivek/docs.getdbt.com/website/docs/reference/resource-configs/watsonx-presto-config.md

 ```

 ## Seeds and prepared statements
-The `dbt-watsonx-presto` adapter offers comprehensive support for all [Presto datatypes](https://prestodb.io/docs/current/language/types.html) and [watsonx.data datatypes](https://www.ibm.com/support/pages/node/7157339) in seed files.
+The `dbt-watsonx-presto` adapter offers comprehensive support for all [Presto datatypes](https://prestodb.io/docs/current/language/types.html) and [watsonx.data Presto datatypes](https://www.ibm.com/support/pages/node/7157339) in seed files.
 However, to utilize this feature, you need to explicitly define the data types for each column in the `dbt_project.yml` file.

 To configure column data types, update your `<project_name>/dbt_project.yml` file as follows: